Downloads:

 Inland Fisheries Division – College Station-Houston District

-Fish populations in Sheldon Reservoir were surveyed in 2019 using electrofishing.
-Historical data are presented with the 2019 data for comparison.
+Fish populations in Sheldon Lake were surveyed in 2023 and 2024 using electrofishing.
+Historical data are presented with the 2023-2024 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

-Sheldon Reservoir is a 1,229-acre reservoir in Sheldon Lake State Park on Culpepper Bayou in Harris County, Texas.
-The reservoir has a drainage area of 4 square miles and a shoreline length of 13.1 miles.
-The reservoir has a mean depth of 3 feet and a maximum depth of 20 feet.
-Sheldon Reservoir is a highly productive wetland ecosystem that hosts a diverse community of fish and wildlife species that attract anglers, boaters, and wildlife viewers from across the state.
+Sheldon Lake is an 893-acre reservoir in Sheldon Lake State Park on Carpenters Bayou, a tributary of the San Jacinto River, in Harris County, Texas.
+The reservoir has a drainage area of 19 square miles and a shoreline length of 13.1 miles, including the islands.
+The reservoir has a mean depth of 3 feet and a maximum depth of 10 feet.
+Sheldon Lake was acquired by TPWD in 1952 for use as a waterfowl sanctuary and public fishing site.
+It is a highly productive coastal wetland ecosystem that hosts a diverse community of vegetation, fish, and wildlife species that attract anglers, boaters, and wildlife viewers from across the state.

 Management History

-Sheldon Reservoir is a highly productive, shallow reservoir.
-Cypress trees and diverse wildlife make it a popular place for kayaking, birding, and fishing in a coastal wetland environment.
-It offers unusual fisheries – such as Bowfin and the occasional Grass Pickerel – and traditional fisheries for Largemouth Bass and panfish.
-However, excess vegetation has regularly caused access issues and much of the management history of Sheldon Reservoir focuses on reducing exotic vegetation and maintaining a balanced ecosystem that is accessible to visitors.
-The reservoir lies within Sheldon Lake State Park and many management decisions and actions are a cooperative effort with state park staff.
+Sheldon Lake has been managed for diverse fisheries – such as Bowfin and the occasional Grass Pickerel – and traditional fisheries like Largemouth Bass and panfish.
+However, excess vegetation has regularly caused access issues and much of the management history of Sheldon Lake focuses on reducing exotic vegetation and maintaining a balanced ecosystem that is accessible to visitors.
+The reservoir lies within Sheldon Lake State Park and many management decisions and actions are a cooperative effort with state park staff and the Aquatic Habitat Enhancement (AHE) team.

 Fish Community